 - Cushioned design

 Warm, comfortable, and deliciously breathable, the OutdoorMaster 2-pack ski socks are made with a surprisingly lightweight blend of merino wool.
 So, now you can keep your feet warm without adding any extra weight to your already bulky ski boots!
 Additionally, their over-the-calf design and high-quality elasticity make for the ultimate cozy fit; meanwhile, their non-slip calf cuff ensures your socks stay up 24×7.
-Itch-free, durable, and beautifully packaged, these pretty socks are available in the colors red, gray, purple, blue, and classic black.
+Non-itch, durable, and beautifully packaged, these pretty socks are available in the colors red, gray, purple, blue, and classic black.
 Reviews on Amazon confirm that these socks stay up and are unlikely to cause any bunching.

 - Machine washable and easy to launder